TomMunyiri/DVTWeatherApp/README.md

 # DVT Weather :partly_sunny:

-An Android weather application implemented using the MVVM pattern and clean architecture, Retrofit2, Dagger Hilt, Kotlin Flows, ViewModel, Coroutines, Room, Jetpack Compose, Kotlin DSL and some other libraries from the [Android Jetpack](https://developer.android.com/jetpack) .
+An Android weather application implemented using the MVI pattern and clean architecture, Retrofit2, Dagger Hilt, Kotlin Flows, ViewModel, Coroutines, Room, Jetpack Compose, Kotlin DSL and some other libraries from the [Android Jetpack](https://developer.android.com/jetpack) .
 DVT Weather fetches data from the [OpenWeatherMap API](https://openweathermap.org/api) to provide real time weather information.
 It also makes use of the [Algolia Instant Search](https://www.algolia.com/products/instantsearch/) service which enables you search for weather conditions of various locations.

 ## Architecture
 The architecture of this application relies and complies with the following points below: